Print Design & Publishing

 What to Submit

-Note: The Bursary covers your monthly tuition fee only and excludes additional costs for materials required for drawing modules, presentations and printing.
+Note: The Scholarship covers your monthly tuition fee only and excludes additional costs for materials required for drawing modules, presentations and printing.